Methylmercury: Human health effects

 Ingested methylmercury is readily and completely absorbed by the gastrointestinal tract.
 It is mostly found complexed with free cysteine and with proteins and peptides containing that amino acid.
 The methylmercuric-cysteinyl complex is recognized by amino acids transporting proteins in the body as methionine, another essential amino acid.
 Because of this mimicry, it is transported freely throughout the body including across the blood–brain barrier and across the placenta, where it is absorbed by the developing fetus.
 Also for this reason as well as its strong binding to proteins, methylmercury is not readily eliminated.
-Methylmercury has a half-life in human blood of about 50 days.
+Methylmercury has an elimination half-life in human blood of about 50 days, varying by age, sex, and body weight.

 Several studies indicate that methylmercury is linked to subtle developmental deficits in children exposed in utero such as loss of IQ points, and decreased performance in tests of language skills, memory function and attention deficits.
 Methylmercury exposure in adults has also been linked to increased risk of cardiovascular disease including heart attack.
 Some evidence also suggests that methylmercury can cause autoimmune effects in sensitive individuals.
 There is some evidence suggesting a possible connection between post-natal mercury exposure and autism; however, it is not clear whether methylmercury intake in particular is linked in a similar way.
 Although there is no doubt that methylmercury is toxic in several respects, including through exposure of the developing fetus, there is still some controversy as to the levels of methylmercury in the diet that can result in adverse effects.
 Recent evidence suggests that the developmental and cardiovascular toxicity of methylmercury may be mitigated by co-exposures to omega-3 fatty acids and perhaps selenium, both found in fish and elsewhere.